+ERMONT

+NSERVATION

+YOUTH

+Mercy Connections

-Mercy Connections Mercy Connections (Partner since 2019) Education & Transition Programs offers classes and activities focused on helping marginalized people gain confidence, skills and tools to identify and achieve their goals and move toward self-sufficiency within a supportive community.
-Vermont Youth Conservation Corps Vermont Youth Conservation Corps (Partner since 2018) helps young people change the world by teaching young people personal responsibility through meaningful work that connects us to the land, community, and one another.
-Sara Holbrook Community Center Sara Holbrook Community Center (Partner since 2010) develops responsible and productive children, youth, and families through social development, educational and recreational opportunities.
-The Center annually serves approximately 4,000 individuals, including immigrant and refugee populations, through programs including preschool, after school care for elementary school students, elementary school-age summer camp, teen programs, youth adventure camp, year-round middle school enrichment classes, English classes for adults and children, and emergency food assistance for the Burlington community.
+Mercy Connections (Partner since 2019) Education & Transition Programs offers classes and activities focused on helping marginalized people gain confidence, skills and tools to identify and achieve their goals and move toward self-sufficiency within a supportive community.

+Vermont Youth Conservation Corps

+Vermont Youth Conservation Corps (Partner since 2018) helps young people change the world by teaching young people personal responsibility through meaningful work that connects us to the land, community, and one another.
 Vermont Youth Conservation Corps Program Highlight In addition to supporting general operations, Champlain's recent support has gone toward Community Crew expansion.

 Champlain employees prepare Health Care Shares during annual Farm Day.
 Community Crews are groups of students who work on farms, in city parks, and on other community projects throughout Chittenden County each summer.
 Champlain's support created over 80 positions for young adults to participate in this program, and enabled VYCC to innovate their summer-long programs to encourage more participation from disadvantaged families, offering for the first time a Monday-Friday work program.
-Current funding is supporting infrastructure and production efficiencies which will bolster program leaders' ability to deliver thoughtful and deliberate learning experiences and intentionally mentor youth.
+Current funding is supporting infrastructure and production efficiencies which will bolster program leaders' ability to deliver thoughtful and deliberate learning experiences and intention- ally mentor youth.
 Responsible land stewardship practices will emerge as an increasingly powerful mentorship strategy.
 In addition to monetary support, Champlain participates in an annual "Farm Day" where employees volunteer time preparing food for VYCC's Health Care Share program.
 The Health Care Share connects Vermont families with fresh, local food through their health care provider.
 Eleven partnering medical centers identify patient families experiencing food insecurity, diet-related disease, or other distinct health risks and provide a referral to the program to provide fresh, local produce for free so patient families can access a more nutritious diet.
 BASIC NEEDS

+XXX

+Vermont Foodbank

-Vermont Foodbank Vermont Foodbank (Partner since 2010) is the state's largest hunger-relief organization, gathers and shares quality food and nurtures partnerships so that no one in Vermont will go hungry.
-Committee on Temporary Shelter Committee on Temporary Shelter (Partner since 2010) advocates for long-term solutions to end homelessness and provides emergency shelter, services, and longterm housing for Vermonters who are experiencing homelessness or are marginally housed.
+Vermont Foodbank (Partner since 2010) is the state's largest hunger-relief organization, gathers and shares quality food and nurtures partnerships so that no one in Vermont will go hungry.

+Committee on Temporary Shelter

+Committee on Temporary Shelter (Partner since 2010) advocates for long-term solutions to end homelessness and provides emergency shelter, services, and longterm housing for Vermonters who are experiencing homelessness or are marginally housed.
 Committee on Temporary Shelter Program Highlight: Champlain funds established and continue to support the Committee on Temporary Shelter's (COTS) Housing Resource Center's Opportunity and Prevention Funds.